 Certificate in Business

-You take five core papers that cover fundamental business concepts:
+You take four core papers that cover fundamental business concepts:

-You also choose two elective papers from the list below, or from elsewhere at AUT, depending on your chosen major:
+You also choose four major, minor, or elective papers depending on your chosen major and minor(s).

-You develop in-depth skills in an area of business, as well as papers from a range of other disciplines, either within business or from another AUT degree.
+You develop in-depth skills and knowledge in an area of business, and take papers from a range of other disciplines, either within business or from another AUT degree.

 The outcomes for graduates of the Bachelor of Business are outlined in the Graduate Profile below.